github/rest-api-docs-md/repos/{owner}/{repo}/commits/{ref}/check-suites/get.md

 - `check_name` (string): Returns check runs with the specified `name`.
 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `page` (integer): The page number of the results to fetch.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

+## Operation Description

+Lists check suites for a commit `ref`.
+The `ref` can be a SHA, branch name, or a tag name.

+**Note:** The endpoints to manage checks only look for pushes in the repository where the check suite or check run were created.
+Pushes to a branch in a forked repository are not detected and return an empty `pull_requests` array and a `null` value for `head_branch`.

+OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint on a private repository.